Blended (film): Plot

-Jim bonds with the boys, helping them with adventurous sports, while Lauren bonds with the girls, helping Hilary to change her tomboyish look into a more feminine one, leading to Jake becoming her boyfriend.
-As they become closer to their children, Jim and Lauren begin to warm up to each other.
-They inadvertently get together for a couples' massage and have fun with each other.
-When Lou asks Lauren to put her to bed, Lauren sings her "Over the Rainbow," which, unknown to her, was the song Lou's mother used to sing.
-The other girls pretend to sleep, while discovering how much they truly love Lauren.
-She returns this feeling when she maternally kisses each girl's forehead as she says goodnight.
-Jim starts to experience deeper feelings for Lauren.
+Jim bonds with the boys by helping Lauren's youngest son Tyler learn how to hit in baseball and manages Tyler's anger when he strikes out.
+Jim also teaches Brendan how to box.
+Meanwhile, Lauren bonds with the girls, helping Hilary change her tomboy-ish look into a more feminine one.
+During this bonding time, Lauren learns that Jim's deceased wife had managed the Hooters restaurant, suggesting this is why he took Lauren there on their blind date.
+As they become closer to all the children, Jim and Lauren begin to warm up to each other including when they inadvertently get matched together for a couples' massage and actually have fun with each other.

+When Lou asks Lauren to put her to bed, Lauren sings her "Over the Rainbow," which, unknown to her, was a song their mother used to sing to them.
+The other girls pretend to sleep, while discovering how much they love Lauren.
+She returns this feeling when she kisses each girl's forehead as she says goodnight.

-On the last night of the trip, Lauren puts on a black dress that she admired earlier.
-She wears it that evening and receives admiration from everyone.
-Jim and Lauren are sat down for a romantic dinner, which Lauren soon discovers was actually planned by Jim specifically for her.
-They chat briefly about basic parenting techniques and then pull in for a kiss; however, at the last second, Jim pulls away, apologizing and explaining that he "can't do it".
+On the last night of the trip, Lauren wears a dress that Jen stole from one of their clients, receiving admiration from everyone.
+Jim and she sit down for a do-over romantic dinner, which he had especially planned for her.
+They chat about basic parenting techniques and then move in for a kiss.
+However, at the last second, Jim pulls away, apologizing and explaining that he "can't do it".

-After returning to America, Jim realizes he misses Lauren and that he has fallen in love with her, which he admits to his daughters who are ecstatic with the news.
-Although Espen is not fully ready to move on from her mother's death, she also does not want her family to lose Lauren.
-She tells her father that her mother said that she had other things to do in Heaven, and would not be around as much.
-At the kids' behest, Jim goes to Lauren's house to give her flowers, only to find her ex-husband Mark there.
-Tyler gets excited to see Jim and wants to play ball; Mark bullies Jim into leaving, then ditches Tyler to answer a summons from work.
-Mark tries to make a move on Lauren, but she refuses his advances because of his continuous failure to be a good father, in addition to his having an affair during their marriage.
+After returning to America, Jim realizes he has fallen in love with Lauren.
+When he admits this to his daughters, they are ecstatic with the news.
+Despite not being fully ready to move on from her mother's death, Espen does not want her family to lose Lauren.
+She announces that her mother is so busy in Heaven, she will not be around so much.
+At his girls' behest, Jim goes to Lauren's to give her flowers, only to find Mark there.
+Tyler gets excited to see Jim and wants to play ball; Mark bullies Jim into leaving and implies he is getting back together with Lauren, then ditches Tyler to answer a summons from "work".
+Mark tries to make a move on Lauren, who rejects him due to his continuous failure as a father and his past affairs.

-Lauren and Brendan go to support Tyler at his next baseball game, along with Jen and Dick, whom Jen has worked things out with, and his five kids.
-Mark does not come to the game.
-Jim and his daughters arrive to show encouragement, inspiring Tyler to hit the ball as Jim had taught him in Africa.
-Jim then finds Lauren and they admit to wanting to be together, and they kiss, to the happiness of their kids, who know that they are already a blended family.
+Lauren and Brendan go to support Tyler at his next baseball game, along with Jen, Dick (whom Jen is back together with), and Dick's five kids.
+Mark does not show up.
+To Lauren's surprise, Jim and his daughters arrive to show encouragement, inspiring Tyler to hit the ball as Jim had taught him in Africa.
+Jim then finds Lauren and they admit to wanting to be together and kiss, to their kids' delight, who know that they are already a blended family.